Qiskit/qiskit_sphinx_theme/README.md

 ## Enable translations

-First, coordinate with the Translations team at https://github.com/qiskit-community/qiskit-translations to express your interest and to coordinate setting up the infrastructure.
+Refer to [Sphinx's internationalization guide](https://www.sphinx-doc.org/en/master/usage/advanced/intl.html) for how to build your documentation with different languages.

+Once you have the translated documentation, you will need to start additionally deploying your docs to `<project-prefix>/locale/<locale-code>/`, e.g. `https://qiskit-community.github.io/qiskit-finance/locale/de_DE/index.html`.

-Once the Translations team is ready, then update your `conf.py`:
+Finally, update your `conf.py`:

 * Ensure that `qiskit_sphinx_theme` is in the `extensions` setting.
 * Set the option `translations_list` to a list of pairs of the locale code and the language name, e.g. `[..., ("de_DE", "German")]`.
-* Set the option `docs_url_prefix` to your project's URL prefix, like `ecosystem/finance`.
+* Set the option `docs_url_prefix` to your project's URL prefix, like `qiskit-finance`.

 For example: